 Best Plants for South-Facing Gardens

 There are plenty of plants that tolerate south-facing light, and many that will thrive.
-You need plants that enjoy full sun but also do well in heat.
+You need plants that enjoy full sun but also do well in the heat.
 During the summer, even in northern climates, sunny, southern areas can get very hot.
 Here are some great choices for your south-facing border, bed, or lawn:

 - Sunflower: A classic plant for bright, sunny locations, the sunflower comes in a number of varieties and sizes for nearly any garden space.